Buy Self-help legal documents

 An employer taking disciplinary action against an employee must ensure:

-Relations between employers and employees are governed by the EMPLOYMENT RELATIONS ACT 2000, which came into force on 1 October 2000.
+Relations between employers and employees are governed by the New Zealand EMPLOYMENT RELATIONS ACT 2000, which came into force on 1 October 2000.
 The Act requires employers and employees to act in good faith in dealing with each other; this duty will clearly apply to an employer taking disciplinary action against an employee.

 The Employment Relations Service in the Department of Labour can provide information and mediation services to help deal with employment problems.
 Contact them on 0800 800 863.